malivinayak/Multi-Programming/README.md

 -   Follow the Rules [Click Here](CONTRIBUTING.md)

 -   You can add programs and algorithms in any programming language.<br>
--   Explain your algorithm and write its time complexity and space complexity.<br>
+-   You can Explain your algorithm and write its time complexity and space complexity.<br>

 -   How to Clone the Repo by going to your local Git Client and pushing this command: <br/>
     `git clone https://github.com/malivinayak/Multi-Programming.git`